PremIshwar/CTF-Writeups/Hack@10 CTF 2026/Crypto/AnceintText.md

 # Ancient Text
 _Frieren and her party stumble across a monument with an ancient text left by an elf from the past.
 Can you decrypt it?_

-We are given a pic of some weird text andthe flag is the key to decipher the text.
+We are given a picure of some weird text and the flag is the key to decipher the text.

 <p align="center">
 <img width="600" height="452" alt="image" src="https://github.com/user-attachments/assets/d7c835f1-70c7-4cd2-b545-9af37bfc6fd4" />